 - 1. Personal illness of the student (medical evidence may be required by the Head of School for absences exceeding 5 consecutive days.) - 2.
-Medical/ Mental Health appointment (Medical note required) - 3.
+Medical (A written statement from a health care provider is required to excuse the absence) - 3.
 Death in the student's immediate family - 4.
-An approved school activity/community events/service. - 5.
+An approved school activity - 5.
 Military connected students - 6.
 Religious holiday of the student's faith (prior notification required)